Radha Krishna deities adorned with flower garlands on temple altar with pink backdrop

 How do Hare Krishna devotees make Ekadashi food without onion and garlic?

-ISKCON devotees avoid onion and garlic every day — not just on Ekadashi — because these are considered tamasic (in the mode of ignorance) and disturb spiritual consciousness.
-Ekadashi cooking uses cumin, black pepper, fresh ginger, green chilli, curry leaves, coriander, cardamom, saffron and hing (asafoetida) — though hing is often avoided too as many preparations contain wheat.
+Hare Krishna devotees avoid onion and garlic every day — not just on Ekadashi — because these are considered tamasic (in the mode of ignorance) and disturb spiritual consciousness.
+Ekadashi cooking uses cumin, black pepper, fresh ginger, green chilli, curry leaves, coriander, cardamom and saffron.
 The resulting dishes are deeply flavourful through proper tempering in ghee (tadka).

 Lord Jagannath Baladeva Subhadra deities temple darshan